 “And I find it difficult not to.
 What is a man without family?”

 Ebra sipped the red liquid in his bejeweled goblet, then wagged his finger at me.
 “You’re blunt and persuasive, perfect traits to deal with a man like Magus Vaya.
 You leave within the hour.”

 Before the guards could usher me out, I said, “You don’t need me to make war, and I doubt you need me to make peace.
 It was a long carriage journey from Tombore to Kostany.
 Tell me truly, why was I summoned all this way?”

 Ebra seemed so comfortable on his divan; it surprised me that he got off it and came close to my ear.

 “The Shah has his eccentricities,” he said in a hushed tone, as if we were court gossips.
 “One day he wants this, the next day that.
 I don’t claim to understand it.
 Play your role, and you’ll be a passing fancy that he’ll toss aside and forget.”

-Ebra returned to his divan, posture straight and head high.
+Ebra sat upon his divan with a straight posture and high chin.
 He dismissed me with a backhand wave.

 After an hour, the hovels of Balah began to wrap around the mountainside.
 The path to the shrine of Saint Nizam, the only impressive sight in this pile of rocks, ascended the mountains.
 Too steep for carriages, so my janissary escorts and I continued on foot.
 We passed the cave where Saint Nizam had hidden, which some obscure scholar named the Bath of Stones.
 By the time we stood before the Shrine of Nizam, I realized I knew too much about this topic.
 It was thanks to Tengis, who made sure we had a thorough education and that our wits were as sharp as our skills.